measurement-kit/measurement-kit/doc/tutorial/unix.md

 ## Configure, make, make install

-Our build system uses on the so-called [GNU build system](https://en.wikipedia.org/wiki/GNU_build_system).
+We use the so-called [GNU build system](https://en.wikipedia.org/wiki/GNU_build_system).
 If you followed correctly the previous instructions, you should now be in the top level directory of the sources and such directory should